-- Psoriatic arthritis affects men and women equally. - It usually develops between the ages of 30 and 55. - People with PsA are at increased risk for cardiovascular disease and diabetes. - Up to 30 percent of people with psoriasis will develop PsA. - Pain in and around the feet and ankles, especially at the back of the heel or the sole of the foot (Achilles tendonitis and plantar fasciitis). - Pitting, thickening or separation from the nail bed in the fingernails and/or toenails. - Eye problems, such as blurred vision or dry eyes.
+- Psoriatic arthritis affects men and women equally, but their symptons may vary. - It usually develops between the ages of 30 and 55. - People with PsA are at increased risk for cardiovascular disease and diabetes. - Up to 30 percent of people with psoriasis will develop PsA. - Pain in and around the feet and ankles, especially at the back of the heel or the sole of the foot (Achilles tendonitis and plantar fasciitis). - Pitting, thickening or separation from the nail bed in the fingernails and/or toenails. - Eye problems, such as blurred vision or dry eyes.